orbeon/orbeon-forms-doc/xforms/xpath/extension-validation.md

    - `-1`: unlimited upload file size
    - `-2` or lower: ignored for the purpose of checking the upload file size
 - always return `true()`, as the validation is only used at the time of upload

+This function was previously called `xxf:upload-max-size()`.
+Both names will work at runtime, but `xxf:upload-max-size()` will automatically be renamed to `xxf:upload-max-size-per-file()` when editing a form in Form Builder.

 ## xxf:upload-max-size-aggregate-per-control()